 Head north on I-87 to exit # 30.
 Turn left on Route 9, and follow it to a bizarre, confusing intersection with Route 73.
 Go straight (carefully!) on Route 73.
 You will soon see the incredible, beautiful vastness of Giant Mountain on your right.
 The road is dotted with pull-offs that offer opportunities for some fantastic scenic views.

-Relax until you pass Chapel Pond (well-marked) and be ready to pull into the Giant Mountain/Roaring Brook parking lot on the left.
-Bear left for the Base Of Falls trail.
+Relax until you pass Chapel Pond (well-marked) and be ready to pull into the Giant Mountain/Roaring Brook parking lot on the right.
+Bear right for the Base Of Falls trail.

 To get to Lake Placid, continue north along Route 73, and enjoy the scenery.
 As you get closer to your destination, you will see the magnificent Upper and Lower Cascade Lakes, and the Olympic ski jumps, both on your left.